-"It's just nice to be able to find yourself and be alone and spend that time really like, learning to have it just be you instead of [being] co-dependent," said Winter, who split up with her longtime boyfriend, Laurent Claude Gaudette
+"It's just nice to be able to find yourself and be alone and spend that time really like, learning to have it just be you instead of [being] co-dependent," said Winter, who split up with her longtime boyfriend, Laurent Claude Gaudette, earlier this year.

 "That's absolutely terrifying and if that happened to me, I don't know what I would do," Winter shared.
 "So I'm definitely very cautious about posting specific locations of where I'm at."